thsavage/REAL1-GC.1035/README.md

 # REAL1-GC.1035
-This repository contains notes for the Real Estate Finance class, 1035
+This repository contains materials for the Real Estate Finance class, 1035